vkolencik/cmd-to-json/README.md

 npm i -g cmd-to-json
 ```

-Create JSON by specifying properties and their values, like this:
+Then, you can create JSON in shell by specifying properties and their values:
 ```
 to-json name="John Doe" age=32 married=true
 ```